erxes/erxes/README.md

 erxes' source code is open, and everyone (individuals and companies) can **use it for free privately**.
 But if you want to commercialize it, restrictions may apply in the form of prior permissions and official agreements.

 ## Can I use erxes to manage my clients and make revenue?
-Yes, you can offer consulting and support services without prior permission as long as it is less than 30,000 USD ($30k) per year.
+Yes, you can offer to consult and support services without prior permission as long as it is less than 30,000 USD ($30k) per year.
 If your revenue from services based on erxes is more than this threshold, we invite you to become a partner agency and apply for a license.
 If you have any questions about this, feel free to reach out to us at info@erxes.io.

 ## Can hosting companies use erxes?